2010 National League Championship Series: Game 5

 Game 5 saw a rematch of Game 1's starting pitchers: Roy Halladay of the Phillies and Tim Lincecum of the Giants.
 In the bottom of the first inning Halladay walked leadoff hitter Andrés Torres.
 Freddy Sanchez followed up with a single, advancing Torres to third.
 Aubrey Huff lined out to first baseman Ryan Howard, followed by a Buster Posey RBI groundout to second.

 The Phillies struck in the top of the third inning.
 Raúl Ibañez singled, and Carlos Ruiz was hit by a pitch.
 Halladay then bunted the ball, which dropped in the home plate area, and the ball was ruled a fair ball by home plate umpire Jeff Nelson.
 Giants catcher Posey quickly picked up the ball and threw to third baseman Pablo Sandoval in an attempt to throw out Ibáñez; however, Sandoval, who was playing shallowly in anticipation of the bunt, misjudged the position of third base while retreating to the bag, allowing Ibáñez to reach safely.
 Meanwhile, Halladay, thinking the ball was foul, did not begin his run to first base until after Ibáñez was ruled safe, and Sandoval had enough time to throw the ball to first base to retire Halladay.
 Television replays showed the ball was in foul territory when Posey picked it up, which means it should have been ruled a foul ball.

 Then, Giants first baseman Aubrey Huff committed an error on a grounder by Shane Victorino, scoring two runners.
 Plácido Polanco added to the lead with an RBI single.

 In the bottom of the fourth with one out Pat Burrell hit a double to left and scored on a Cody Ross RBI double.

 Phillies relievers José Contreras and J. C. Romero combined to shut the Giants down in the seventh inning.
 Then Phillies middle reliever Ryan Madson pitched a perfect eighth inning, striking out Posey, Burrell, and Ross.

 In the top of the ninth Jayson Werth hit a solo homer off Ramón Ramírez to extend the lead to two.

 Phillies closer Brad Lidge pitched a perfect ninth inning to collect his 12th postseason save out of 12 opportunities with Philadelphia (and the 18th of his career).
+To send the series back to Philadelphia.